 1. Generating Weekly Progress Reports

-As a manager or business owner, you’ll want to make sure each one of your remote workers are staying on task.
+As a manager or business owner, you’ll want to make sure each one of your remote workers is staying on task.
 A simple way to do this is to ask them about their productivity once a week and use this information to generate a report.

 Believe it or not, this will definitely aid in productivity.
 You can use the information gathered from these reports to make suggestions to help remote workers become more productive if they are struggling.

-Some questions to ask them include:
+Some questions to ask them to include: